Troubleshooting Email Errors

 - Check any junk/spam folders.

 - Make sure the domain you're sending the email from has valid reverse pointer DNS records, is using Domain Keys Identified Mail and has an SPF/Sender ID DNS record (what?).

-- If you’re using the PHP Mail or Sendmail protocols, don’t.
+- If you’re using the PHP Mail or Sendmail protocols under Settings → Email in the Craft Control Panel on your production site, don’t.
 They are notoriously unreliable at successfully delivering emails and should not be used in a production environment.
 Consider using a proper SMTP server, or better yet, a transactional email provider like Postmark, Mailgun, or Sparkpost, all of which support SMTP connections.